 - About 10 drops of your favorite essential oil for fragrance- lavender and chamomile can be good choices

-Epsom salt can be purchased in most drugstores, grocery stores or online.
+Epsom salt is available in most drugstores, grocery stores or online.

 A Foot Bath

-Create an Epsom salt foot bath by placing a cup of Epsom salt in a tub large enough to put both of your feet into it.
+Create an Epsom salt foot bath by placing 1 cup of Epsom salt in a basin large enough to put both of your feet into it.
 Fill the basin with warm water.

 What is Epsom Salt Good For?